awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-securityhub-automationrule.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RuleStatus`  <a name="cfn-securityhub-automationrule-rulestatus"></a>
  Whether the rule is active after it is created\.
-If this parameter is equal to `ENABLED`, Security Hub will apply the rule to findings and finding updates after the rule is created\.
+If this parameter is equal to `ENABLED`, Security Hub applies the rule to findings and finding updates after the rule is created\.
 *Required*: No
 *Type*: String
 *Allowed values*: `DISABLED | ENABLED`